subham8757/TyrePlex-Project/README.md

 - **Responsive Design**: Built with Bootstrap 5.3, ensuring compatibility across various devices and screen sizes. 📱💻
 - **Custom Styling**: Utilizes custom CSS for unique design elements and styling, including smooth animations. 🎨🌀
 - **Modern Typography**: Integrates the Poppins font from Google Fonts for a clean and contemporary look. 🅰️
-- **Iconography**: Includes Font Awesome for scalable and customizable icons with animation effects. ⚙️
+- **Iconography**: Includes Font Awesome for scalable and customizable icons. ⚙️

 ## Technologies Used